 This operation effectively narrows the noses’s width.
 If it makes the nostrils seem wide, it may be necessary to narrow them as well by cutting out a small piece of skin in the floor of the nostril, which leaves a fine scar on each side.
 It is also possible to shorten the nose and to slim down a bulky tip by reducing the amount of cartilage that shapes the end of the nose.

-If you have some difficulty breathing through your nose, it may be possible to improve this at the same time by adjusting the lie of the plate of the bone which separates one half of your nose from the other.
+If you have some difficulty breathing through your nose, it may be possible to improve this at the same time by adjusting the lie of the plate of the bone and cartilage which separates one half of your nose from the other.
 This is referred to as a septoplasty.

 Sometimes the size of the nose as a feature of the face is influenced by the proportions of the other features, such as the chin and the cheek bones.
 To normalise facial appearance it may be advisable to alter these features as well, either at the same time as the rhinoplasty or during a separate operation.